Noboranjan/Smart-Library-Application/README.md

 Edit ,and Paste the connection String And Save.
 ```
 ```
-For demo data use Id : niloy and Password : 123456
+For demo data use Username : niloy and Password : 123456
 ```